kovald/SICP/README.md

 # SICP
-Structure and Interpretation of Computer Programs
+Structure and Interpretation of Computer Programs.

-It's not best practices - it's raining project!
+It's not best practices - it's training project!